Alexander13632/geochem-streamlit/README.md

 More details for those interested.

-Why is it needed if Excel is exist?
+Why is it needed if Excel exists?

 The idea came when my colleagues and I were entering data into a shared database.
 Often, someone would update the file, and everyone had to be notified, or it became